shariq1989/cookbook/content/recipe/aloo_qeema.md

 1. Warm ghee over medium heat in a [heavy-bottomed pan](https://amzn.to/3EXs3ZG).
 2. Add diced potatoes.
 Cook until they become golden brown, about 15 minutes.
 Set them aside.
-3. In the same pan, fry the onions, garlic, ginger, and chilis until the onions become translucent and soften, about 5 minutes.
+3. In the same pan, fry the onions, garlic, ginger, and chilies until the onions become translucent and soften, about 5 minutes.
 4. Add the [keema Masala](https://amzn.to/3b4Y4B0), stir to coat, and continue cooking for another minute.
 5. Next, add the ground beef, breaking it up with a [meat chopper](https://amzn.to/2OoDZhv) until finely minced.
 Continue cooking until the beef is fully browned, about 8 minutes.
 6. Add the tomato puree to the pan and increase the heat until it comes to a boil.
 Reduce the heat and simmer for another 10 minutes, adjust the heat accordingly.